Davies, Craig For Your Overheating Small Block Chevrolet

 This means they can pump fluid independently of an engine’s revolutions and can be programmed, via a digital controller, to move coolant even after an engine has been switched off.

-And because they can flow at rates of up to 150L per minute, instead of a limited flow rate from a mechanical pump, a Davies, Craig EWP® (and in conjunction with a digital controller and thermatic® fan) is effectively a complete solution to a SBC overheating issue.
+And because they can flow at rates of up to 150L per minute, instead of a limited flow rate from a mechanical pump, a Davies Craig EWP® (and in conjunction with an LCD EWP®/Fan Digital Controller and Thermatic® fan) is effectively a complete solution to a SBC overheating issue.

 www.daviescraig.com.au is the one stop online shop for your extra cooling needs.
 Have you had overheating issues with your SBC?
 What did you do to overcome them?
 Let us know your story via our social media outlets and here on our blog.